drewjhart/active/README.md

 # active
 :construction:
-AI-powered app that receives audio files and microphone input.
-Takes in that conversation data and detects disputes/disagreements/conversational blocks.
+AI-powered active listening app.
+Given a conversation (mic input, rerecorded audio) it will transcribe the conversation and then identify potential disputes/disagreements/conversational hitches.
 :construction: